1989 World Sportscar Championship: Race results

 In order to be classified for points, a team had to complete 90% of the winner's distance.
 Further, drivers were required to complete at least 30% of their car's total race distance to qualify for championship points.
 Drivers forfeited points if they drove in more than one car during the race.
 Group C2 entries earned two extra points for any finish within the overall top ten finishing positions.

 Drivers championships

 Drivers only scored for their six best results.
-Points earned but not tallied toward their total are marked in parenthesis.
+Points earned but not tallied toward their total are marked in parentheses.